thehuntedpie/vs-mods-for-noobs/README.md

 - IDE installed such as Visual Studio Code
 - Graphics manipulation program such as GIMP or Photoshop:
 - VS Model creator: https://wiki.vintagestory.at/index.php/Modding:VS_Model_Creator

+## General Guidelines

+- Don't be afraid to explore the game assets, this is a key guide to learning how to create content mods (copy properties from existing game objects)

 ## Contents